Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="694" alt="7" src="https://github.com/user-attachments/assets/85c62eb3-f601-4c3a-b230-b5da00ea9152">

 - We are going to download Wireshark on this virtual machine, here is the link https://www.wireshark.org

+- We will be downloading Windowsx64 Installer, so click this

 - When it is done downloading open the file and go through the procedure for installing the software which we will mostly say yes and agree